hallapmark/eliise/README.md

 User: Mu isa kardab kõiki. (_My father is afraid of everyone_)

-Eliise: Mis sul veel mõttesse tuleb, kui sa mõtled oma isa? (_What else comes to mind when you think of your father_)
+Eliise: Mis sul veel mõttesse tuleb, kui sa mõtled oma isa?* (_What else comes to mind when you think of your father_)

 User: Kiusajad. (_Bullies_)

 Eliise: Räägime lähemalt, miks sinu sõber saatis sind siia. (_Let's discuss further why your friend sent you here_)

+* marks sentences where the current version of Eliise struggles with finding correct declensions for nouns when reflecting back something that the user has said.